mtvepam/kubernetes/task_2/README.md

-Hello Alexey!
+## Hello Alexey!
-To save your time here is a Canary deployment result:
+### To save your time here is a Canary deployment result:
 ![](17.jpg)
-The following text represents the same in more details  :)
+### The following text represents the same in more details.
+Kind regards, Tatiana
-Kind regards
-Tatiana

 ### ConfigMap & Secrets
 Try connect to pod with curl (curl pod_ip_address).
 What happens?